yangyukun2005/LMILAtt2/README.md

 <img width="574" height="355" alt="image" src="https://github.com/user-attachments/assets/7be1b71d-a5f4-428c-b019-9249635319aa" />

-2. Keeping the three documents "depressed_5000.json", "normal_5000.json" and "model.py" in the same file (or you will need to change the code by your hand)
+2. Keeping the three documents "depressed_5000.json", "normal_5000.json" and "model_LMILAtt.py" in the same file (or you will need to change the code by your hand).
+Please ignore the document "model.py".

 3. Running the program directly